 They also have a new feature called ChromaCourses that is open to everyone.
 They have small groups with top teachers in an immersive 4-week program.

 From what I can see, the teachers are the same people that offer classes on the main platform.
 What does that imply?
-Perhaps they are holding things back from their classes, so they can justify charging $499 for the Chromacourse.
+Perhaps they are holding things back from their classes to justify charging $499 for the Chromacourse.
 Who knows?

-Maybe I’m being a cynic.
+Maybe I’m a cynic.
 It’s a lot of money for a few zoom calls and a worthless certificate, but what do I know?
 I wouldn’t dream of paying that kind of money in this way.
 Exclusive content or not.

-Skillshare is a great resource for those looking to learn new skills or brush up on existing ones.
-However, there are a few things to keep in mind before signing up.
+Skillshare is a great resource for those looking to learn multiple skills or deep dive into a subject.
+There are, however, a few things to keep in mind before signing up.

 Here are some of the advantages of using Skillshare:

-- The best courses are taught by experienced professionals.
+- The best Skillshare classes are taught by experienced professionals.

 - ‘Staff Picks’ and ‘Original’ classes are the best value and highlighted